zchuz/zchuz.github.io/_pages/about.md

 I am now a second-year doctoral student in the <a href='http://ir.hit.edu.cn/'>Social Computing and Information Retrieval (HIT-SCIR)</a> at Harbin Institute of Technology, supervised by Prof. Ming Liu.
 Previously, I obtained my B.Eng. degree in Software Engineering from Harbin Institute of Technology in 2022.

-My research interests lie in natural language reasoning, including question answering, chain-of-thought reasoning, and multimodal reasoning.
+My research interests lie in natural language reasoning, including question answering, natural langauge reasoning, chain-of-thought reasoning, LLM-based agents and multimodal reasoning.
-Besides, I am also interested in how LLMs acquire reasoning ability , and in-context learning in vision-language domain.
+Besides, I am also interested in how LLMs acquire reasoning ability.

 ## News